eresearchqut/ontvisc/README.md

 If the data analysed was derived using RACE reactions, a final primer check can be performed after the de novo assembly step using the ```--final_primer_check``` option.
 The pipeline will check for the presence of any residual universal RACE primers at the end of the assembled contigs.

 - Canu (--canu):

-  Canu options can be specified using the ```--canu_options``` parameter.
+  Canu options can be specified using the `--canu_options` parameter.
-  If you do not know the size of your targetted genome, you can ommit the ```--canu_genome_size [genome size of virus target]```.
+  If you do not know the size of your targetted genome, you can ommit the `--canu_genome_size [genome size of target virus]`.
 However, if your sample is likely to contain a lot of plant RNA/DNA material, we recommend providing an approximate genome size.
-For instance RNA viruses are on average 10 kb in size (see [`Holmes 2009`](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2954018/)), which would correspond to ```--canu_genome_size 0.01m```
+For instance RNA viruses are on average 10 kb in size (see [`Holmes 2009`](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2954018/)), which would correspond to `--canu_genome_size 0.01m`.

-  You can perform an homology search against the contigs generated using either a viral genome reference, a viral database or NCBI nt.
+  By default the pipeline will perform an homology search against the contigs generated using NCBI nt.
+Alternatively, you can perform an homology search against a viral genome reference (using `--blast_vs_ref`) or a viral database `--blast_mode localdb`.

   Example:
   ```
-  # Check for presence of adapters
+  # Check for the presence of adapters
   # Perform de novo assembly with Canu
   # Blast the resulting contigs to a reference.
   nextflow run maelyg/ontvisc -resume -profile {singularity, docker} \